 And finally the day the UK government announced that there should be no unnecessary social contact.

-For the past 13 years, Tango Movement has been our dream, our lifeblood.
-The community we have created has been a constant source of joy for us.
+We have dedicated the last 13 years to Tango Movement.
+The community we have created has been a source of joy for us.

 For a few days we were reeling, but our minds were busy working on a solution.
 Something creative could come from this we were sure!

-Then it came to us: online classes by video call, where we can correct our students, joke with our students and answer their questions.
+Then it came to us: online classes by video call, where we can give corrections to our students, joke with them and answer their questions.

 And we soon realised that we were responding to a need.

 Our students in self-isolation still needed tango.
-Classes by video link - tango without touching - might not be a substitute for the real thing but they could still move, connect, hear the music and grow.
+Classes by Zoom – tango without touching – might not be a substitute for the real thing but they could still move, connect, hear the music and grow.

 And what’s more, people were contacting us from around the world.
 USA, Ireland, Austria, Russia and Argentina.

-Students who had moved away from London but hadn’t found tango classes they connected with in their new countries.
+Students who had moved away from London but hadn’t found tango classes they enjoyed in their new countries.
 People we had never met but who had been following us on Instagram.